ItaiAxelrad/itaiaxelrad/src/projects/personal/vEleven/index.md

 ### The Charts

 In order to generate charts similarly to 8a.nu's, we will be leveraging a javascript library called [Chart.js](https://www.chartjs.org/).
 Chart.js uses the versatile `canvas` element to render an interactive charts and graphs with many possibilities.
-There is plenty of documentation on this popular library, so I will only share the dynamic data loading function and custom tooltip below:
+There is plenty of documentation on this popular library, so I will only share the less common stuff - dynamic data loading and custom tooltips.

+The data loaded has three sets, all with a total count:

+1. Onsights
+2. Flashes
+3. Redpoints

 ```javascript
 // dynamically add data to chart